 Select "Log to file" to write PID values together with some debug variables to the file "auto_pid_log.csv".
 It may be analyzed later to better understand system behavior.
-There are number of tools to plot data from log files, for example http://kst-plot.kde.org/
+There are number of tools to plot data from log files, for example http://kst-plot.kde.org

-How it works?
+How does it work?